ComposableFi/composable/flake/ci.md

 ## Guide

-1. Use dedicated non cloud hardware for heavy jobs (32 CPUs).
+1. Use dedicated non cloud hardware for heavy jobs (32 CPUs) for Linux
 2. For lightweight pure nix stuff use nixbuild.net (uses less resources than methods below to do nix stuff)
-3. Use default GH runners for super light jobs (2 CPU cores)
+3. Use default GH runners for super light jobs (2 CPU cores) or need specific hardware (example, x86 Mac)
-4. Use BlueJet or GH Larger runners for light jobs (4-8 CPU cores)
+4. Use BlueJet or GH Larger runners for light jobs (4-8 CPU cores).
+5. If case of need of special hardware, request it from Composable.
+Examples are Mac M1 or machine for benchmarks.

 # Actions runner setup steps